Let’s talk about docs for a little while.

 - A troubleshooting guide.
 If someone gets put on call for this software and gets woken up at 3 AM, what are the common problems, and how can they check for them?
 This section tends to start small and grow as use of the software reveals how it might break.
 This kind of section tends to be usable even when it’s long because the programmer who needs it can search for a verbatim exception name in the text and get ferried to exactly the relevant section.

 That’s it.
-I don’t put other stuff in the external documentation.
+I don’t put other crap in the external documentation.
 If I can figure something out from the tests or by setting a breakpoint, calling the method, and following the execution path, I’m not repeating it in the external documentation.

-This is where I start to document stuff that might change, because if the code’s behavior changes, the test better fail.
+This is where I start to document stuff that might change, because if the code’s behavior changes, a test better fail.
 As a reader of documentation, I like tests the best, because I can use them as little laboratories to understand how the code works by changing values in them and seeing what happens.
 To me, a good test suite has test names that describe, in full, the behavior of the code in question.
 The trick to making tests an aid rather than a burden is to write them at the appropriate level of abstraction.

 - I use feature tests to describe behavior and avoid regressions.
 These are at the very highest level.
 “When I visit this page and tap this button, I should see my personal widget list onscreen.”